wftutorials/android-beginner-tutorial/README.md

 [dialog_custom_layout.png]

-### Getting click events in custom layouts
+### Click events in dialog custom layouts

 Lets see how we can add a button in our custom layout and get a click event.
 First we add a button to our custom layout.
-So our layout now looks like
+So our layout now looks like below

 [dialog_custom_layout_with_button.png]

 We also remove the `setButton` calls.
 So we have no default buttons in our layout.
 Now lets get a click event.
-Remeber our `view` we created from the inflater we use that to find our button by id
+Remember our `view` we created from the inflater we use that to find our button by id

 ```java